How measurement and accountability powered the growth of Women in the Workplace at NextRoll

 The Culture of Work

 The Women in the Workplace study highlights that companies “need to invest in creating strong cultures” to reach true equity.
 The three factors noted for creating strong work cultures were equal opportunity and fairness; a safe, respectful workplace; and work-life flexibility.
 At NextRoll, we truly believe our culture sets us apart from other companies.
-For the past five years, we have conducted an internal Diversity & Inclusion (D&I) survey to measure how our employees feel about our culture.
+For the past five years, we have conducted an internal Diversity, Equity, Inclusion (DEI) survey to measure how our employees feel about our culture.

 Some highlights from our 2019 survey revealed that: